Being multidisciplinary means you get to choose which discipline you love most.

 Being interdisciplinary means you get to be better ⚡️ at it too.

 I’m lucky.
 I get to choose to write.

-I write because I love it most.
-My adjacent disciplines and qualifications span visual and service design, film-making, yoga, liberal arts, editorial management, content strategy (the kind that deals with UX and IA), and digital production.
+My adjacent disciplines and qualifications span visual and service design, film, yoga, liberal arts, editorial management, digital production and content strategy (the kind that deals with UX and IA).